The Boy, The Mother, and The Gifts: A Fable

 Each time he asked, the answer was the same.

-And each time, his face fell, just a little more.
+Each time, his face fell just a little more.

-One afternoon, the mother looked up.
-She noticed the way he walked past her.
-The way he held the cards like something that might vanish.
-She felt sorry.
-So she bought him a gift.
+One afternoon, the mother looked up when he came home.
+She noticed the way he walked past her, without speaking.
+Then she felt sorry.
+So she went out that evening and bought him a gift.

-It was a toy helicopter—gleaming and green, with blinking lights and wings that spun like real ones.
+It was a toy helicopter—black and green, with blinking lights and wings that spun like real ones.

 He named it The Important Chopper.
 His mother had given it to him, after all.